microsoft/Document-Knowledge-Mining-Solution-Accelerator/docs/LocalSetupGuide.md

 #### Server Not Responded Issues

-- While running the Kernel solution, if you encounter an error such as **“server not responded”** or **“server not found”**, it usually indicates that the required resource is not responding.
+- While running the Kernel solution, if you encounter an error such as `server not responded` or `server not found`, it usually indicates that the required resource is not responding.
 - Ensure that the necessary **Kubernetes services** are running.
 If not, start the Kubernetes service and then run the Kernel solution again.
-.

 #### Permission Issues (Linux/macOS)